tidychangepoint: A Unified Framework for Analyzing Changepoint Detection in Univariate Time Series: Segmenters

 \subsection{Segmenting algorithms provided}

 Table~\ref{tbl-coverage} shows the values passable to the \texttt{method} argument of the \texttt{segment()} function and what they do.
 Currently, \texttt{segment()} wraps the following algorithms:

-\begin{itemize} \tightlist \item PELT and Binary Segmentation as implemented by {changepoint} (Killick 2024) \item Wild Binary Segmentation as implemented by {wbs} (Baranowski and Fryzlewicz 2024) \item A variety of genetic algorithms as implemented by {GA} (Scrucca 2024).
+\begin{itemize} \tightlist \item PELT and Binary Segmentation as implemented by {changepoint} (Killick 2024) \item Wild Binary Segmentation as implemented by {wbs} (Baranowski and Fryzlewicz 2024) \item Segmented regression models as implemented by {segmented} (V. M. R. Muggeo 2025) \item A variety of genetic algorithms as implemented by {GA} (Scrucca 2024) and {changepointGA} (M. Li and Lu 2025).
 Specific variants include Shi's algorithm (Shi et al. 2022) and Coen's algorithm (Suárez-Sierra, Coen, and Taimal 2023). \item Trivial algorithms for no changepoints, manually input changepoints, and randomly selected changepoints \end{itemize}

 In particular, setting the \texttt{method} argument to the \texttt{segment()} function to \texttt{ga} allows the user to specify any of the model-fitting functions described in Section~\ref{sec-model-fits} (or a user-defined model-fitting function as in Section~\ref{sec-extending-models}) as well as any of the penalized objective functions in Section~\ref{sec-penalty}.
 While these algorithms can be slow, they are quite flexible.